British Airways: Branding

 BA had an account for 23 years with Saatchi & Saatchi, an agency that created many of their most famous advertisements, including "The World's Biggest Offer" and the influential "Face" campaign.
 Saatchi & Saatchi later imitated this advert for Silverjet, a rival of BA, after BA discontinued their business activities.
 Since 2007, BA used Bartle Bogle Hegarty as its advertising agency.

 In October 2022, BA launched a brand new ad campaign, titled "A British Original" produced by London-based Uncommon Creative Studio.
 This was to be another record-breaking campaign for its use of 500 unique executions along with a series of 32 short films, coinciding with the launch of Ozwald Boateng's new collection of uniform.

-British Airways purchased the internet domain ba.com in 2002 from previous owner Bell Atlantic, 'BA' being the company's acronym and its IATA Airline code.
+British Airways purchased the internet domain ba.com in 2002 from previous owner Bell Atlantic, 'BA' being the company's initialism and its IATA Airline code.

 British Airways is the official airline of the Wimbledon Championship tennis tournament, and was the official airline and tier one partner of the 2012 Summer Olympics and Paralympics.
 BA was also the official airline of England's bid to host the 2018 Football World Cup.

 High Life, founded in 1973, is the official in-flight magazine of the airline.

 Safety video

 The airline used a cartoon safety video from circa 2005 until 2017.
 Beginning on 1 September 2017 the airline introduced the new Comic Relief live action safety video hosted by Chabuddy G, with appearances by British celebrities Gillian Anderson, Rowan Atkinson, Jim Broadbent, Rob Brydon, Warwick Davis, Chiwetel Ejiofor, Ian McKellen, Thandie Newton, and Gordon Ramsay.
 A "sequel" video, also hosted by Chabuddy G, was released in 2018, with Michael Caine, Olivia Colman, Jourdan Dunn, Naomie Harris, Joanna Lumley, and David Walliams.
 The two videos are part of Comic Relief's charity programme.
+On 17 April 2023, the airline launched a new safety video as a part of "A British Original" campaign, with Emma Raducanu, Robert Peston, Little Simz, and Steven Bartlett.